John Mohring (linebacker, born 1956)

-John Dennis Mohring Sr. (born November 14, 1956) is a former American football linebacker who played for the Detroit Lions and the Cleveland Browns of the National Football League (NFL).
+John Dennis Mohring Sr. (born November 14, 1956) is an American former professional football linebacker who played for the Detroit Lions and Cleveland Browns of the National Football League (NFL).
 He played college football at C. W. Post.

-Early life and education
+Early life and college

-John Mohring was born on November 14, 1956 in Glen Cove, New York.
+John Mohring was born on November 14, 1956, in Glen Cove, New York.
 He went to Locust Valley High School before playing college football at C. W. Post.
 While in high school, he was an all-star selection as an outfielder in baseball, a center in basketball, and a two-way player in football.
 He also spent one year at St. John's University playing baseball, before transferring to C. W. Post.
 By his sophomore year at C. W. Post he was already considered to be one of the best defensive players, with 12 sacks, three blocked punts, three passes defended, and 64 tackles by mid-November.
 His coach Dom Anile described him as, "the best athlete we've ever had" and "a super athlete who can do anything as if it comes naturally."
 He played in all four of his years at C. W. Post.
 He still holds the Post all-time records for sacks (56), single-season tackles (135), and career tackles (439).
 He twice was all-American and was inducted into the C. W. Post Hall of Fame in 2006.

 Professional career

 Detroit Lions

 Before the draft Detroit Lions coach Marty Schottenheimer told Mohring that, "if he was available in the fourth round, he would draft him".
 An article by Newsday said that a television crew from NBC was poised by Mohring during the entire day one of the draft, but he was not selected.
-It wasn't until the 8th round of the 1979 NFL Draft that he was selected.
+It wasn't until the 8th round of the 1979 NFL draft that he was selected.
 However, he suffered an injury in training camp and was placed on the season-ending injured reserve.
 In his second season with the team, he played in week one, but was then released.